 Before filing for an IRS tax extension, make sure it’s right for you.
 Here are a few common reasons why you may need to push your deadline back:

 - More time needed to track down missing tax documents

 - Life’s been too busy

-If you find yourself unable to complete your 2019 federal tax return by the deadline (July 15 in 2020 for filing 2019 taxes), you’ll first need to file an extension with the IRS to avoid any potential late-filing or late payment penalties.
-Filing an extension will allow you to push your deadline to October 15, 2020.
+If you find yourself unable to complete your 2022 federal tax return by the tax deadline, you’ll first need to file an extension with the IRS to avoid potential late-filing penalties.
+Filing an extension will allow you to push your deadline to October 16, 2023.

 Easy options for filing an extension